mzry0000/ComfyUI-ProgressThrottleSafe/README.md

 # ComfyUI-ProgressThrottleSafe

-**Temporary workaround** for ComfyUI generation slowing down 30–60% while the browser tab is active/visible ([issue link here]).
+**Temporary workaround** for ComfyUI generation slowing down 30–60% while the browser tab is active/visible (https://github.com/Comfy-Org/ComfyUI_frontend/issues/14599).
 This should become unnecessary once the frontend addresses the underlying causes — check the linked issue before installing.